ramar-work/briggs/README.md

 ---------------
 This is open-source software, and a project currently in beta.

-If it is not already a bit obvious, briggs was named in honor of New York's Shannon Briggs -- notorious for his vicious (and hilarious) trolling of Vladimir Klitschko before the pair's promised title fight.
+`briggs` was named in honor of New York's
+Shannon Briggs -- notorious for his vicious (and hilarious) trolling of Vladimir Klitschko before the pair's promised title fight.

-Please submit a pull request, or just email me directly at ramar@collinsdesign.net if you're having issues using briggs.
+Please submit a pull request, a comment here on Github, or just email me directly at ramar@ramar.work if you're having issues using it.